mpkrass7/agents-on-databricks/README.md

 ## Key Databricks Resources

 ### 1. **Databricks Genie Rooms**
-The app uses Genie rooms to power its data tools:
+The app uses Genie rooms to power its data tools.
+These Genie rooms are used by the app's tools to fetch live data and answer user questions.
 - **Store Performance Genie Room:**
 For revenue, BOPIS, forecasts, store performance metrics

 - **Product Inventory Genie Room:**
 For inventory snapshots, product details etc.

+### 2. **Databricks Vector Search**
 - **Business Conduct Policy Table:**
-For querying and finding out specific information about vendor conduct policy
+For querying and finding out specific information about vendor conduct policy using a vector index

-These Genie rooms are used by the app's tools to fetch live data and answer user questions.

-### 2. **LLM (Large Language Model)**
+### 3. **LLM (Large Language Model)**
 - The app uses a Databricks-hosted LLM, specified by the `DATABRICKS_MODEL` environment variable.
-- The LLM is accessed via the OpenAI-compatible API endpoint provided by Databricks.
+- The LLM is accessed via the OpenAI-compatible API endpoint provided by Databricks Mosaic AI Gateway.
 - All chat and tool responses are generated or orchestrated by this model.

 ---